solairedelamer/FLEX/README.md

 - Point cloud distance limit: It would be good to reduce the hardware requirements by limiting the distance at which points are displayed.

-- Point cloud Coloring by classification: Should not be too hard, Potree has some functions like that.
+- Point cloud coloring by classification: Should not be too hard, Potree has some functions like that.

 - Fix the point cloud to the ground properly.
 Currently it floats a little bit (gets worse for higher latitudes).